America’s Marketplace for Logs, Lumber & Mill Products

 What are Hickory logs worth?

-Hickory log prices range from $200–$500 per MBF (Doyle scale) for prime sawlogs, $150–$300 for #1 common, and $80–$175 for pallet or tie grade.
+Delivered hickory log prices (what mills pay at the gate) range from $300–$700 per MBF (Doyle scale) for prime sawlogs, $200–$450 for #1 common, $100–$300 for #2/pallet grade, and $600–$1,200 for veneer-quality logs.
 Hickory’s density makes it harder to process, which can affect pricing at some mills.
 Specialty uses like smoking wood and tool handles can provide additional markets beyond standard lumber.

 What is Hickory wood used for?